 FSBOs often believe that there is nothing wrong with their home which is why it’s upsetting when the buyer requests items to be corrected or fixed before moving forward with the transaction.
 This can often lead to the FSBO refusing to correct or fix any items, which is a great way to scare away a potential home buyer.

-FSBOs Aren’t Willing To (Or Able To) Pay A Commission To A Buyers Agent
+Reason #7 FSBOs Fail: They Aren’t Willing To (Or Able To) Pay A Commission To A Buyers Agent

 Another common reason why FSBOs are unsuccessful is because the homeowner is not willing to pay a buyers agent a commission.
 A FSBO is able to save the commission they would have to pay a listing broker and some are willing to pay a buyers representative, which is a smart idea.
 FSBOs who are unwilling to pay a buyers agent a commission will greatly reduce the chance of a successful sale.